Whatiftherapy.com

 I work with people who feel stuck in cycles of worry, checking, avoidance, or mental loops that don’t seem to resolve—no matter how much effort they put into thinking their way out of them.
 Anxiety can quietly take over a lot of mental space and energy, even when life looks “fine” on the outside.
 My role is to help you change how you respond to fear and uncertainty so they have less control over your life.

-ERP is the foundation of my work, but therapy isn’t one-size-fits-all.
-When helpful, I integrate evidence-based approaches such as Behavioral Activation (BA), Motivational Interviewing (MI), Habit Reversal Training (HRT) for body-focused repetitive behaviors (BFRBs), and Prolonged Exposure (PE) for co-occurring PTSD.
+ERP and PE are the foundation of my work, but therapy isn’t one-size-fits-all.
+When helpful, I integrate evidence-based approaches such as Behavioral Activation (BA), Motivational Interviewing (MI), and Habit Reversal Training (HRT) for co-occuring depressive symptoms, and body-focused repetitive behaviors (BFRBs).
 These tools can support momentum and follow-through when hesitation, low motivation, or overlapping conditions make change more difficult.

 I aim to create a space that is grounded, respectful, and non-judgmental.
 I’m genuinely curious about how your mind works and how your experiences fit together.
 While many people with anxiety share common patterns, your experience is unique and deserves to be understood on its own terms.